Certified Service Centre

 The engine that powered Panerai watches was a tried-and-tested Rolex movement, and was mounted in a steel oversized cushion case.
 Lugs were soldered to the case to allow fitment of a strap, making the watch wearable on the diver's wrist.
 Called the Radiomir after the radium that powered the luminescent paint, it was the birth of a design icon.
 It was tested in 1936 by the First Submarine Group, and was a resolute success.

 Following the Second World War, the Radiomir evolved fixed lugs and the famous patented crown locking device.
 The Radiomir became the Marina Militare which, following the introduction of a less dangerous tritium-based radioactive luminescent material called 'Luminor,' became the Luminor.
+An enormous version built for the Egyptian Navy, the Egiziano, came in the 1950s, which later inspired the Submersible.
 A chronograph, the Mare Nostrum, stalled at the prototype stage.

 There were no Panerai watches available for civilians until 1993, when the Luminor and the Mare Nostrum were released in limited runs.
 Their success attracted the interest of the Vendome Group, now the Richemont Group, which purchased the watchmaker.
 The distinctive and immediately recognisable style of the brand’s watches may have evolved for functional reasons, but that hasn't stopped Panerai from amassing a loyal following.
 It has proven that just because form follows function, it doesn't necessarily mean something can't look good too.

 Enter for a chance to win a pre-owned